photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

     * `git merge upstream/develop`
   * We recommend running [tests](https://docs.photoprism.app/developer-guide/tests/) after each change to make sure you didn't break anything:
     * `make test`
-  * **Add [tests](https://docs.photoprism.app/developer-guide/tests/) for any new code.** If you have questions about how to do this, please ask in your pull request.
+  * **Add [tests](https://docs.photoprism.app/developer-guide/tests/) for any new code**
+    * If you have questions about how to do this, please ask in your pull request
-  * Please run `make fmt` to ensure code is properly formatted according to our standards.
+  * Run `make fmt` to ensure code is properly formatted according to our standards
   * If all tests are green and you see no other errors, commit your changes.
 To reference related [GitHub issues](https://github.com/photoprism/photoprism/issues), please end your commit message with the issue ID like `#1234`:
       * `git status -s`
       * `git add .`